aleszu/congress-api/README.md

 # A shallow dive into the data

-Using a pivot table with our data, we reveal the spike of statements issued just after Trump fired Comey.
+Using a pivot table with our data, we reveal the spike of statements issued just after Trump fired Comey, which happened on the [afternoon](http://www.npr.org/2017/05/15/527773206/what-just-happened-the-james-comey-saga-in-timeline-form) of May 9.

 ### Statements about James Comey released by Congress in May 2017